- Prospective new MNO remains stuck in talks with rivals, leaving Germany’s four-player 5G strategy in limbo.

 Ralph Dommermuth, Chief Executive of United Internet, parent of German mobile upstart 1&1 Drillisch, indicated that attempts to secure a national roaming deal with a competitor were taking “much longer” than originally expected, calling the negotiations “the mother of all battles”.

-The operator remains stuck in discussions with larger rivals Telefónica Deutschland (O2 Germany), Telekom Deutschland, and Vodafone Germany, more than a year after spending just over €1bn (£906m) on frequency rights, to fuel its network rollout ambitions (Telefónicawatch, #136 and #143).
+The operator remains stuck in discussions with Telekom Deutschland and rivals Telefónica Deutschland (O2) and Vodafone Germany, more than a year after spending just over €1bn (£906m) on frequency rights, to fuel its network rollout ambitions (Deutsche Telekomwatch, #84).

-Speaking during an earnings call last week, Dommermuth indicated that little has changed.
+Speaking during an August 2020 earnings call, Dommermuth indicated that little has changed.
 “Our initial plan was to be done on 30 September 2019.
 However, these negotiations are still underway… I hope that we can really finish them soon.
 But I can’t promise anything today”.

 Dommermuth reiterated that national roaming is still very important for the operator in order to overlay the construction of its own 5G mobile network.
 “It’s the last thing we need in order to get started”, said Dommermuth, according to a transcript of the call.

-He gave out reassurances that 1&1 Drillisch still aims to transform itself from a pure-virtual player into a fully-fledged mobile network operator — despite previous suggestions it could drop the idea.
+He gave out reassurances that 1&1 Drillisch still aims to transform itself from a pure virtual player into a fully fledged mobile network operator (MNO) — despite previous suggestions it could drop the idea.
 “As soon as the national roaming [meetings] have come to an end, we will start with the construction of the network”, Dommermuth said.

-However, he expressed some sympathy with his larger rivals, noting that he could understand the perspective of those who had no interest in having a fourth mobile network in Germany.
+However, he expressed some sympathy for his larger rivals, noting that he could understand the perspective of those who had no interest in having a fourth mobile network in Germany.

-Dommermuth’s comments came as Timotheus Höttges, Chief Executive of Deutsche Telekom, signalled the incumbent had little interest in helping 1&1 Drillisch to build its network.
-“I think United Internet should invest into their own business”, he said during the operator’s recent earnings call.
+Dommermuth’s comments came as Timotheus Höttges, Chief Executive of Deutsche Telekom (DT), again signalled the incumbent had little interest in helping 1&1 Drillisch to build its network.
+“I think United Internet should invest into their own business”, he said during DT’s recent earnings call.
 Höttges also pointed to the fact that there is “no mandatory national roaming” that could end up “deflating our big investments, which we have taken over the last years”.

 As indicated by Höttges, incumbent operators have no concrete obligation to provide 5G capacity to Drillisch — putting the prospective new entrant in an awkward spot.
-Currently, Germany’s Bundesnetzagentur (Federal Networks Agency) is only said to be “moderating” the discussions.
-Drillisch could call time on the talks and ask the BNetzA to intervene, but this would drag out the process even further and it is not clear whether the regulator would have sufficient power to make a difference.
+Currently, Germany’s Bundesnetzagentur (Federal Networks Agency/BNetzA) is only said to be “moderating” the discussions.
+Drillisch could call time on the talks and ask BNetzA to intervene, but this would drag out the process even further, and it is not clear whether the regulator has sufficient power to make a difference.

-Dommermuth indicated that costs are key to any national roaming agreement, noting that the prospective new MNO could be reliant on roaming for a number of years as it builds its 5G network.
+Dommermuth acknowledged the costs will be the key to any national roaming agreement, noting that the prospective new MNO could be reliant on roaming for a number of years as it builds its 5G network.
 This is “why we have to be very careful about cost development, especially in the next few years”, he said.